-Sourcing and propagation
+Sourcing and propagation of kava

 The first step of making kava powder is finding the best plants.
 Most farmers are intimately aware of the effects of their plants.
 Since kava is unusual in that it doesn’t have flowers or seeds, it’s only propagated through the root.
 Farmers will test the root of each plant to be sure they like the effect before planting it.
-This eliminates plants that are poor quality and ensures that only the best kava strains are continued.
+This eliminates plants that are poor quality and ensures that only the best kava cultivars are continued.

 Farmers will take the root of the kava plant and trim it down to 3-4 inch pieces that are directly planted into the ground.
 It takes a plant 3-5 to grow from a root cutting to maturity.
 The older the plant, the more valuable it is based on the robustness of its kavalactone profile and strength of effects.

-Harvesting and drying the roots
+Harvesting and drying the roots for kava powder

 When plants reach maturity, the whole plant is pulled from the ground.
 The stems will be used for new cuttings, and the roots are washed to get rid of any soil and dirt and the outer layer peeled for drying.
 Kava roots dry best in a place where it’s shady and doesn’t get too hot.
 This can be in drying houses, corrugated metal or plastic sheets, or roofing panels.
 They need to be rotated regularly to ensure mold doesn’t grow and that all parts of the root have the chance to dry out.